TeriAnn's Guide to Aladdin and other brands of kerosene Mantle Lamps

 Model 12 insect screen left, model 23 insect screen right

 The insect screen with the fingers was introduced in 1928 along with the model 12 lamps.
-This would be correct for models 12, A and Pre-WWII model B lamps.
+This would be correct for models 12, A, 14, and Pre-WWII model B lamps.
 Since it was made from brass manufacturing was discontinued in 1942.
 However stock on hand likely made them available during the war years.

 A new old style insect screen was introduced in 2004 and discontinued in 2017.
 This may initially cause some confusion.
-While the construction is similar note that the new one is taller with additional metal added just below the perforated area providing space for the Aladdin name to be stamped on the side.
+While the construction is similar note that the new one is taller with additional metal added just below the perforated area providing space for the Aladdin name to be stamped into the side.
 Also the model 23 insect screen comes in both brass and nickel plated.
 During 2003 B&P Lamp Supply started reproducing the insect screen with the finger clamps that are very similar to the new Aladdin insect screen shown above.
 These reproductions are stamped with the B&P name.

 new old style Aladdin inscect screen